adriancarriger/frosted-glass/readme.md

 ## Usage

-- Add a `frosted-glass-container` element that holds content that can show through a child `frosted-glass` element
+- Add a `frosted-glass-container` element
 - Add a child `frosted-glass` element that should have a blur effect applied

 ```html